AGS Seed Exchange, 2016-2017

 We will start making up orders in December and continue through until the end of January.
-Please note that no orders will be made up between 19 December 2016 and 3 January 2017 as the office at Pershore will be closed for the Christmas and New Year holiday.
+Please note that no orders will be posted between 19 December 2017 and 8 January 2018 as the office at Pershore will be closed for the Christmas and New Year holiday.
 Last year we processed over 2000 orders, so please be patient when you are waiting for your order.

 The seeds offered originate from various sources and cannot be guaranteed true to name.
 Neither The Alpine Garden Society nor any official of the Society can be held responsible for what is supplied.
 Members are reminded that named cultivars and hybrids cannot be relied upon to come true, and plants raised from seed from cultivars should not be labelled with the names of those cultivars.

 Seeds of many species are in short supply and we can never have enough to meet all requests.
 If you request very rare or scarce species you may be disappointed and we advise you to spread your requests throughout a variety of seeds on the list.
 We do limit the allocation of rare and sought after species to try and be as fair as possible to all members, especially those members who donate the rare seed.

 Surplus seeds are those remaining after all applications for main distribution seeds have been met.
 Please see the notes on the back of the order form for further information.